What is this subject about?

 Music students have the opportunity to study in a purpose built centre with access to; industry standard recording facilities and equipment, technician support, rehearsal and performance spaces and a computer suite.

 Music is a dynamic, creative, challenging, and exciting subject which draws on the experiences and knowledge you will have gained at GCSE and from years of learning, practicing and performing on an instrument.
-You should be a musician who has interests in all aspects of listening to music, reading musical scores, and playing music in solo and ensemble settings.
-You will enjoy studying and learning about a wide range of music in its context, period and style, and for its impact on the history and development of musical genres.
-There are three components: Performing, Composing, and Listening and analysis, which involves studying a given set of scores.
+You should be a musician who is interested in all aspects of listening to music, reading musical scores and playing music in solo and ensemble settings.
+You will enjoy studying and learning about a wide range of music in its context, period and style and its impact on the history and development of musical genres.
+There are three components: Performing, Composing, and Listening and Analysis, which involves studying a given set of scores.

 What will I study over the two years?

 The first year comprises solo and ensemble performing, for coursework and for concerts; composing to a set brief, music theory and harmony in the form of SATB part-writing; listening to and analysing familiar and unfamiliar music, using an anthology of scores.

 The first year set works include vocal works by Bach, and Mozart’s ‘Magic Flute’, symphonic music such as Vivaldi’s ‘Concerto in D Minor’, piano music by Clara Schumann, film music by Danny Elfman and Rachel Portman, modern music by Debussy and John Cage, and popular music by Kate Bush and Courtney Pine.

 The second year will cover extended performance skills, in the form of a recital; two compositions (one to a formal brief, one techniques paper) using a range of techniques and harmonic styles; extended listening techniques, including dictation and chord identification; and analysis of set scores, demonstrated through evaluative and analytical essay writing.